-When Covid lockdowns started last March, Melissa Jean-Baptiste felt uneasy.
+When Covid lockdowns started in March 2020, Melissa Jean-Baptiste felt uneasy.
 The market was dropping sharply, millions of people were newly unemployed, and the future was unknown.
 That uncertainty prompted Jean-Baptiste, a personal finance coach and the co-founder of Millennial in Debt, to drastically shift her investing and savings habits.

 For a few months, she stopped contributing to most of her investment accounts and sent that money toward her emergency fund instead.
 "I was like, 'I want to just hoard all my money and put it under my mattress,' because you don't know what's gonna happen."